We've probably all been there: waking up and stumbling about like an extra on ‘The Walking Dead’.

 Whether you partied hard over the weekend or spent your whole night studying, those deep, dark circles under your eyes are prove that you've lead an exciting life.
 And now, you can't seem to get rid of them!

-Dr Terence Tan, an experienced aesthetic doctor have had many patients coming to him for help.
+Dr Terence Tan, an experienced aesthetic doctor, has had many patients coming to him for help.
 He learnt that both men and women are extremely bothered by dark under eye circles.
 For those who are looking for treatment options, you're in luck!

-He wrote a comprehensive guide on DxD to share his personal insights on some of the ways to effectively treat dark under eye circles.
+He wrote a comprehensive guide on DoctorxDentist to share his personal insights on some of the ways to effectively treat dark under eye circles.
 Here are some of the key takeaways.

 PSA: Dark eye circles & eye bags are different